ilarne/battle/README.md

 ### Installing

 1. Clone this repo to local machine.
-2. Run `bundle` to install Gems.
+2. Run `$bundle` to install Gems.
 3. Rackup is used as the webserver interface.
-From cloned repo, run `rackup config.ru` to load:
+From cloned repo, run `$rackup config.ru` to load:

 ```
 User-MacBook-Pro:battle-app user$ rackup config.ru